Sapnà

 156 rue de Créqui, 69003 Lyon

 Groove on down to Groom, a basement cocktail den hosting an excellent line-up of bands and DJs throughout the week, from swing and indie rock to funk and jazz.
-It’s 80s-style neon bar is well-stocked with an exciting array of spirits, wines, beers on draught (like Orbital’s Archi IPA and the sake-infused B7 Panda Bear).
-On the cocktails side (€11-13), expect concoctions like Groom Libre, comprising Dark plantation rum, pear brand, ginger ale and cocoa bitters, or Bisous, a mix of mezcal, vermouth, green chartreuse and Empirical Spirits’ Ayuuk (based around Pasilla Mixe, a smoke-dried chili pepper).
+Its ’80s-style neon bar is well-stocked with an exciting array of spirits, wines and beers on draught (like Orbital’s Archi IPA and the sake-infused B7 Panda Bear).
+On the cocktail side (€11-13), expect concoctions like Groom Libre, comprising Dark plantation rum, pear brand, ginger ale and cocoa bitters, or Papillon, with bourbon, bitter floral, lemon and sugar syrup, and Empirical Spirits’ Ayuuk (based around Pasilla Mixe, a smoke-dried chili pepper).
 There’s plenty of non-alcoholic choices too: think Leamo mate, Chilled CBD and several alcohol-free cocktails.
-You won’t go hungry either, as there’s a bar menu of empanadas, charcuterie and cheeses.
+You won’t go hungry either, as there’s a bar menu of chips and dips, charcuterie and cheeses.

 6 Rue Roger Violi, 69001 Lyon